Kaltsoon/data-management-and-databases/materials/sql-server/sql-server-management-studio.md

 ## IntelliSense: smart code completion and syntax checking

 IntelliSense provides smart code completion and syntax checking.
 It helps you to complete table and column names, etc. IntelliSense underlines syntax errors and potential semantic errors in red.
+This feature makes it easy to e.g. spot typing errors, like mistyping a table name.

 > [!IMPORTANT]
 > If there seems to be incorrect red underlining or if objects are missing from IntelliSense features such as completion lists, then you need refresh the cache by pressing the <kbd>CTRL</kbd> + <kbd>Shift</kbd> + <kbd>R</kbd> keyboard shortcut.